mseryn/mantis-monitor/README.md

 ---

-Special thanks to contributors hgr
+Special thanks to contributors zcorneli and hgreenbl

+Thanks for all the support, Dr. Zhiling Lan (Illinois Institute of Technology)!